nejc-cc/hexaled/README.md

 ## Summary
 I saw many of these "Hexagon LED" ceiling lights but none that would fit my needs:
-- 24 V
+- 24 V DC powered
-- dimmable warm white / cold white
+- dimmable warm white / cold white (CCT)
+- COB LEDs
 - low profile
 - able to be controlled locally via Home Assistant
 - freely extendable / modular

 ## How it started / bill of materials
-1. Controller: I first wanted to build a multi-channel N-FET driver board that would be able to control 10 output channels (for 5 CW/WW strips).
+1. Controller: I first wanted to build a multi-channel N-FET driver board that would be able to control 10 output channels (for 5 CCT strips).
 Then I found out about these fancy thingies: [QuinLED An-Penta-Deca](https://quinled.info/quinled-an-penta-deca/) and [QuinLED An-Penta-Plus](https://quinled.info/quinled-an-penta-plus/).
 Well the first step was easy: add to cart 😂
 2. Power supply: [ERPF-400-24 from MEAN WELL](https://www.tme.eu/si/en/details/erpf-400-24/led-power-supplies/mean-well/) looked ok for me with some extra power leftover.
 3. LED strips: I decided on these: [AliExpress - FCOB CCT LED Light Strip 608 LEDs High Density Flexible FOB COB 10mm Led Lights RA90 2700K to 6000K Linear Dimmable DC24V](https://www.aliexpress.com/item/1005007162915201.html) - not an affiliate link.
 I went with 24 V type, I ordered 5 m long strips that I then cut into segments.
 4. Cables: I wanted silicone cables so they are easier to bend.
 I ordered a bunch of these 3-pin ones: [10Pcs JST XH 2s Battery Balancing Charge Plug Silicone Wire JST XH Female Cable 200mm 22AWG for RC Parts](https://www.aliexpress.com/item/1005008182460220.html) - not an affiliate link either.
 I went with these: 2S 3pin 200mm -10Pcs.